 Because drawing a Task Specification diagram for each agent would require too much space in this chapter, we proceed from now on by focusing on a single agent: the Purchase Manager.
-In Figure 6 we can see its T.Sp. diagram.
-In this example, we suppose that a Listener task is needed in order to forward incoming communication to the proper task; this is common in many MAS platforms (for example in FIPA-OS, Poslad, 2000) while this is not necessary in some others.
+In Figure 6, we can see its T.Sp. diagram.
+In this example, we suppose that a Listener task is needed in order to forward incoming communication to the proper task; this is common in many MAS platforms (for example, in FIPA-OS [Poslad, Buckle, & Hadingham, 2000]), while this is not necessary in some others.
 We decided to present this situation because all the others can be reduced to this one.
-Further tasks are needed to handle all incoming messages of the R.Id. scenario (see ReceivePurchaseRequest ReceiveDeliveryNotification tasks in Figure 6 that correspond to the R.Id. messages coming from the Purchase Monitor and StoreUI agents respectively in Figure 5).
-Likewise, a task is introduced for each outgoing message (or series of messages that could be unified in one communication) of the R.Id. scenario (see AskForAdvice, AskNegotiation, AskOrdering, UpdatePurchaseHistory, NotifyEndOfPurchase in Figure 6).
-In this way we dedicate one task to deal with each communication and if necessary with minor other duties (for example simple elaboration of received data).
-If a relevant activity follows/prepares the incoming/outgoing communication, extra tasks may be introduced to face with a better decomposition of the agent (see StartPurchase task in Figure 6).
+Further tasks are needed to handle all the incoming messages of the R.Id. scenario (see ReceivePurchaseRequest and ReceiveDeliveryNotification tasks in Figure 6 that correspond to the R.Id. messages coming from the Purchase Monitor and StoreUI agents, respectively, in Figure 5).
+Likewise, a task is introduced for each outgoing message (or series of messages that could be unified in one communication) of the R.Id. scenario AskForAdvice, AskNegotiation, (see AskOrdering, UpdatePurchaseHistory, and NotifyEndOfPurchase in Figure 6).
+In this way, we dedicate one task to deal with each communication and, if necessary, with minor other duties (for example, simple elaboration of received data).
+If a relevant activity follows/prepares the incoming/outgoing communication, extra tasks may be introduced to face a better decomposition of the agent (see StartPurchase task in Figure 6).